 To make your website as successful as possible, you must ensure that everyone can access it, even if they have specific impairments that need special accommodations.

 Knowing precisely what is web accessibility and making your website accessible will allow everyone to interact with and purchase from your website and show that you care about everyone who lands on your site.
 Here are some ways you can make it accessible:

-- Add alt text to your images to help search engines and people with screen readers to understand your images.
+- Add alt text to your images to help search engines, and people understand your images.

 - Ensure your website’s text contrasts well against the background to help customers see the words you share and minimize confusion.

 - Transcribe videos and offer closed captioning to help customers with hearing impairments or rely on screen readers and other assistive technologies.